 There are so many beautiful or funny 404 pages out there.
-But 404 pages can be so much more than that for your eCommerce store.
+But 404 pages can be so much more than that.
 In fact, they can be a flexible instrument — not just a notification that your visitors came to a page that doesn’t exist.

 The more backlinks and traffic you’re getting, the more products you have on your website, the more common 404 pages are going to appear.
 Why?
 Because with time your stock will change — some products or special sale pages will be removed and people will still try to reach them via the old backlinks.
 It’s hard to get rid of them completely.

 Apart from finding the URLs that give a 404 page and fixing them, you should investigate how much traffic and who exactly is landing on them in the first place.